8 ways to build healthy relationships

-4. Providing yourself physical security - expect to live in a non-threatening environment and maintain a healthy family routine.
+4. Providing yourself physical securit.
+Expect to live in a non-threatening environment and maintain a healthy family routine.

 5. Provide consistent discipline with children, providing appropriate age-related boundaries, clear limits, and expectations.
 Use discipline for instruction only and not for punishment.

-6. Participate in the lives of others giving them time and expecting time to be given in return.
+6. Participate in the lives of others.
+Give them time and expect time in return.